xdg_wm_base

 heightint

-Set the new window geometry
+set the new window geometry

 The window geometry of a surface is its "visible bounds" from the user's perspective.
 Client-side decorations often have invisible portions like drop-shadows which should be ignored for the purposes of aligning, placing and constraining windows.